When you think fruit you think about something healthy. But are all fruits healthy?

 I felt cheated.
 They sold me an inferior product with a bunch of health claims on the label.
-Unfortunately, it is not an isolated incident.
-There are a lot of inferior products on the market.
-There are a lot of misleading health claims.
+Unfortunately, I am not alone.
+Many people got duped by misleading health claims.
 I guess cheating consumers brings larger profits.

 In 2008 scientists at Duke University have concluded that Sucralose (Splenda) is hazardous to health.
-Side effects of Sucralose are many and range from intestinal changes to making you put on weight.
-Multiple scientific studies have exposed sucralose as a toxic chemical, however the information has not yet reached the average consumer.
+Side effects of Sucralose are many and range from intestinal changes to promoting obesity.
+Multiple scientific studies have exposed sucralose as a toxic chemical, however the information has not yet reached the mass media.1

 There is one way to stop producers from cheating you.
 Stop spending money on inferior products.
 Read labels thoroughly, back and front.
 That one habit alone will serve you well, and will help those horrible food items disappear from our shelves (due to lack of popularity).
 Let’s make things happen.